victorbecerragit/devops-ec2-cost/README.md

 - one with the lambda_name.yaml (SAM template).
 - Second one a .zip with the lambda.py (function code).

-In m case I created initially 2 lambda function to stop/start  EC2 instances, these functions must be created on each region where they are needed.
+In my case I created initially 2 lambda function to stop/start  EC2 instances, with a cloudwatch schedule to start at 9AM and stop at 6PM Mon-Fri.
-So, I opted to automate this with serverless and CF.
+These functions must be created on each region where they are needed.
+The easy way to automate this is using serverless framework for AWS and CF (for home working, could be implemented this with TF instead of CFC ).

 - start_ec2/lambda_function.py
 - stop_ec2/lambda_function.py